Levviata/LevviatasEnhancedSubtitles/README.md

 # Levviata's Enhanced Subtitles

-A 1.12.2 Minecraft mod made, with and for, the Forge Modloader which aims at improving the user experience of Minecraft's subtitles.
+A 1.12.2 Minecraft client mod made, with and for, the Forge Modloader which aims at improving the user experience of Minecraft's subtitles.

 # Requirements